Quality, waterproof, four-season Private Mountain sleeping tents,Professional, experienced, mountain guides

 The last water stop on the route is the Karranga Valley, as there is no water at Barafu camp.
 Barafu is the Swahili word for “ice” and it is a bleak and inhospitable camping area to spend the night.
 Totally exposed to the ever-present gales the tents are pitched on a narrow, stony, and dangerous ridge.
 Make sure that you familiarise yourself with the terrain before dark to avoid any accidents.
 The summit is now a further 1345m up and you will make the final ascent the same night.
 Prepare your equipment, ski stick and thermal clothing for your summit attempt.
 This should include the replacement of your headlamp and camera batteries and make sure you have a spare set available as well.
 To prevent freezing it will be wise to carry your water in a thermal flask.
 Go to bed at round about 19h00 and try to get some precious rest and sleep.

 Hiking time: 8h to reach Uhuru Peak, 7 – 8h to descend to Mweka

 Distance: Approximately 7 kms ascent – 23 kms descent

 Habitat: Stone scree and ice-capped summit

 Following a well-deserved breakfast, your staff will have a big celebration full of dancing and singing.
 It is here on the mountain that you will present your tips to the guide, assistant guides, chef(s), and porters.
-After celebrating, you will descend for 6 hours back to Marangu Gate (1980m).
+After celebrating, you will descend for three hours back to Mweka Gate.
 The National Park requires all hikers to sign their names to receive certificates of completion.
-Hikers who reached Gillman’s Point (5681m) receive green certificates and hikers who reached Uhuru Peak (5895m) receive gold certificates.
-After receiving certificates, you will drive back to Arusha for long overdue showers and more celebrations.
+Hikers who reached Stella Point (5685m) receive green certificates and hikers who reached Uhuru Peak (5895m) receive gold certificates.
+After receiving certificates, hikers will descend into the Mweka village for 1 hour (3 kilometers).
+You will be served a hot lunch then you will drive back to Arusha for long overdue showers and more celebrations.